mwburgoyne/pyResToolbox/README.rst

 - Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format

+Changelist in v1.1.4:

+- Attempting to fix reported issue with required dependencies not installing correctly

 Changelist in v1.1:

 - Fix API to SG calculation (141.4 vs 141.5)